emmenru/emmenru/README.md

 Here are some ideas to get you started:
 -->

-🧙‍♀️ I’m Emma, an engineer with a PhD in Sound and Music Computing based in Paris (France).
+🧙‍♀️ I'm Emma, a research scientist consultant and engineer with a PhD in Sound and Music Computing, based in Paris (France).

 📝 To learn more about my research, please visit my [Google Scholar page](https://scholar.google.com/citations?user=0PvSz8cAAAAJ&hl=eng).

-👀 I’m interested in analysis and prediction focused on user experience and product analytics.
+👀 I’m interested in analysis focused on user experience and product analytics.
 I primarily use Python, R, SQL, and Tableau as tools.

-🎶 I love music and weird sounds (I work in SuperCollider, Max/MSP, and Pd) and I enjoy taking/editing [pictures](https://emserpics.tumblr.com/).
+🎶 I love music and sounds (I use SuperCollider, Max/MSP, and Pd) and I enjoy taking/editing [pictures](https://emserpics.tumblr.com/).

 📫 To contact me, please send me a message on [LinkedIn](https://www.linkedin.com/in/emmafrid)!